codePratyusha/Saving-Block/README.md

-# uclaGame
+# Saving Block

-#Save Gene Block by protecting him from the sleep-deprived students by shooting Yerba's!
+#Save Block from all the sleep-deprived students by shooting Yerba Mates at them!

+#Languages: C++
+#Framework: Qt